Seattle Newspaper for the People by the People

 The voters also approved a $119 million dollar levy to automate finger print processing at crime scenes.
 Seems pretty expensive to me considering they already have a system in place and all they really needed was a larger Internet WIFI range to access and process that info.
 That really is a cheap expense if done properly, however, I have said it many times the Seattle City Council does believe Keep Reading

-Legalization Of Same-Sex Marriage Approved
+Legalization Of Same-Sex Marriage Approved In Washington State

-This measure will make history in this state.
-Same Sex couples can apply for marriage licenses as early as December 6th.
-Supporters of the law raised nearly $12 million dollars.
+Supporters of the law raised nearly $12 million.
 That is 5x the amount their opponents raised.
 It was also the most raised compared to any other campaign on the ballot.

 Washington State Same Sex Marriage